 If you do it right, you’ll be able to predict the best prices based on demand and expected occupancy.
 It’s also important to keep in mind whether your hotel is in a trending destination or if the competitors have increased or decreased when using this method.

-This way of setting prices is effective because it allows you to charge one rate for the entire length of stay based on how long guests stay and their arrival date.
+This way of setting prices is effective because it enables you to set a consistent rate for the entire duration of a guest’s stay, taking into account both the length of their stay and their arrival date.
 In order to use this strategy, you need to establish the correct price by looking at bookings you already have as well as forecasts to understand the demand.

 Segment-based